hashicorp/terraform-provider-aws/docs/add-a-new-ephemeral-resource.md

 ### Write Passing Acceptance Tests

-To adequately test the ephemeral resource we will need to write a complete set of Acceptance Tests.
-You will need an AWS account for this which allows the provider to read to state of the associated resource.
-See [Writing Acceptance Tests](running-and-writing-acceptance-tests.md) for a detailed guide on how to approach these.
+To properly test the ephemeral resource, write a complete set of acceptance tests.
+An AWS account is required, which allows the provider to communicate with the AWS API.
+For a detailed guide on how to write and run these tests, refer to [Writing Acceptance Tests](running-and-writing-acceptance-tests.md).

 You will need at a minimum: